School of Cinema & Media Arts

 - Two soundstages - Studio A for larger sets and Studio B with a 12’ green screen cyclorama and multi-camera capability.

-- 150 sq ft voice over booth used for ADR, Foley and instrument recording.
+- Voice over booth used for ADR, Foley and instrument recording.

 - Nine editing bays.